 This vehicle has two identification numbers: Vehicle Identification Number (VIN) and Engine Serial Number (ESN).
 These numbers are required by the dealer to complete warranty claims properly.
-No warranty will be allowed by Arctic Cat if the VIN or ESN is removed or mutilated in any way.
+No warranty will be allowed if the VIN or ESN is removed or mutilated in any way.

-Always provide the name, VIN, and ESN when contacting an authorized Arctic Cat dealer for parts, service, accessories, or warranty.
+Always provide the name, VIN, and ESN when contacting an authorized dealer for parts, service, accessories, or warranty.
 If a complete engine must be replaced, ask the dealer to notify the manufacturer for correct registration information.

-Record the Vehicle Identification Number and Engine Serial Number in the spaces provided to assist you in ordering parts from your authorized Arctic Cat dealer or for reference in case this vehicle is stolen.
+Record the Vehicle Identification Number and Engine Serial Number in the spaces provided to assist you in ordering parts from an authorized dealer or for reference in case this vehicle is stolen.